-Other than spraying it down with a garden hose every once in a while to remove dust and debris, manufactured grass does not require irrigation.
 Therefore, unlike natural grass, artificial turf does not pose a danger to tree roots in regards to excessive water in the soil.
 Because fake grass is permeable, the rainfall or irrigation that provides water to the tree’s root system will permeate through the porous backing and into the soil where the roots can absorb it.

-The next issue of concern is whether or not the oak tree roots will damage the synthetic grass or cause it to shift as the roots near the surface grow.
+One common question when considering an artificial grass installation around oak trees is whether or not the oak tree roots will damage the synthetic grass or cause it to shift as the roots near the surface grow.
 While it is possible for surface-level oak tree roots to grow in a manner that could make your artificial grass shift or sag in that area over a long period of time, this can be easily fixed.
 Plus, this is not a common occurrence, and it would take a long time for the tree’s roots to grow enough to cause a noticeable difference.

 If this does occur, simply call your installer to come out and fix it.

 Another common concern with installing artificial grass under oak trees is whether or not you can properly prepare the base beneath the turf.
 There are several steps involved in properly installing artificial grass, and base preparation is integral to the overall integrity of your lawn.
-When a project calls for installing artificial grass under oak trees, a main concern is avoiding damaging the roots of a wanted tree.
+When a project calls for installing artificial grass under oak trees, the main concern is avoiding damaging the roots of a wanted tree.
 For example, surface-level tree roots will influence the amount of soil compaction you can achieve without causing damage to the roots.